What's so special

 Why does Val d’Isère receive more than its fair share of snow?
 The Atlantic westerlies drop vast quantities here because of the altitude, but there are also the unique ‘retours d’est’, where winds from Italy dump up to a metre at a time just over the French border.
 Val d’Isère, particularly its eastern side above Le Fornet, receives much of it.

 So Val d’Isère’s snow conditions are invariably among the best in Europe, but one often hears that its slopes are also the most exciting.
 Can pistes be better in one place than another?
 Well, Val d’Isère has the great good fortune to be in a narrow, steep-sided valley, between rather convex mountains.
 Not many skiers are bored enough to wonder why one valley gives more exciting skiing than another, but if you are you’ll have noticed that the first lifts rise steeply from the village, giving a lot of challenging skiing right on one’s doorstep.
 Further up, the less steep slopes give fantastic long, easy green and blue runs high in the mountain sunshine for beginners and intermediates.
 The pistes are longer and wider than usual, are beautifully groomed every night (by Ratraks using GPS, radar and winches), and are nearly all on the north sides of the mountains, so they are among the last in Europe to be affected by the spring sun.
 They are hugely varied, and radiate outwards from the mountain tops, so for much of the time one is unaware of other pistes.
 Snowboarders find an extraordinary range of slopes with deep snow without the mandatory sack-race shuffle to reach them.
 There is also a wide nursery slope at the foot of the mountain with free lifts for beginners’ first days on skis.
-Following the extensive changes to the top of Solaise, there are now nursery slopes up there too.
+Following extensive changes to the top of Solaise, there are nursery slopes up there too.
 Beginners can buy a special discounted ski pass if they book lessons with the main ski schools, to give access these higher nursery slopes – please see the Ski Pass page for full details.
 Finally, there’s a brilliant snow park with everything from little ramps for one’s first six inches of big air to huge jumps where the dudes have time for multiple spins, flips and trouser-retrievals.
 And of course the twin village of Tignes, with its seamlessly linked lift system and even higher skiing, doubles the size of the area.

 Many people say that Val d’Isère and Tignes have the best off-piste skiing in the world.
 There are other contenders – Chamonix or the Rockies, for instance – but it’s certain that nowhere else has as much lift-served high-altitude off-piste, or as many schools and individual guides helping people get the best of it.
 And of course Val d’Isère’s exceptional snow record helps.